huggingface/text-embeddings-inference/docs/source/en/tei_nebius_serverless.md

   --public=false --preemptible=false --retries 1 --async
 ```

 `--async` returns after submission, before model readiness.
+The CLI output can include the Endpoint token, including when `--format json` is requested; keep create/get/lifecycle output out of shared logs.
 Copy the returned Endpoint ID and save it with the project ID:

 ```bash
 export ENDPOINT_ID='<endpoint-id>'